 - Take a little more food and water than you think you need

-- Stay in calmer looking waters as your dog may panic
+- Stay in calmer-looking waters as your dog may panic

 Previously we mentioned that one of the essential pieces of equipment your dog will need when out in a kayak is a Dog Life Jacket (aka personal flotation device).
 Your dog could be the strongest swimmer and confident around water, but there are many stories of dogs being lost or even drowned.
 The current in rivers and streams can sometimes be too intense for your dog to cope with.
 Having a dog life jacket will ensure your dog stays afloat.

 Another essential safety point is to never tie your dog to the boat with a rope or harness.
 This is so dangerous as your dog will not be able to escape should your Kayak turn over.
 Also, whilst underwater yourself, you will find it difficult to untie your dog whilst trying to save yourself.
-Instead, please keep your dog with its collar in a safe place, so should the boat turn over, you can grab hold and pull your dog to safety.
+Instead, please keep your dog with its collar in a safe place, so that should the boat turn over, you can grab hold and pull your dog to safety.

 Re-hydration is essential for any human or dog on a kayaking trip.
 The sun can dehydrate you quicker than on land away from moisture while near open water.
 Take plenty of water and food to ensure you keep hydrated and safe.
 A vet bill, after all, is not what anyone wants.